Jaedong95/PapagoAPI/README.md

 ### About config.json
 #### 0) common
-- file_name: source file that you want to work with (type should be .csv)
+- file_name - source file that you want to work with (type should be .csv)
-- flag: 0 if task is the first (don't have log) else 1 (load previous log)
+- flag - 0 if task is the first (don't have log) else 1 (load previous log)
-- col: column name containing the text you want to work with
+- col - column name containing the text you want to work with

 #### 1) translate_config.json
-- source: the original language
+- source - the original language
-- target: the target language
+- target - the target language
-- save_file: source file + translated result (column: 'translated', .csv)
+- save_file - source file + translated result (column: 'translated', .csv)

 #### 2) LD_config.json
-- lang: language you want to detect
+- lang - language you want to detect
-- save_file: files corresponding to the lang
+- save_file - files corresponding to the lang
-- save_file2: files not corresponding to the lang
+- save_file2 - files not corresponding to the lang

 #### 3) Language Code